awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 + Passing a single value where a construct expects a container \(Python list or dictionary\) or vice versa\.
 + Passing a value of a type associated with a Level 1 \(`CfnXxxxxx`\) construct to a higher\-level construct, or vice versa\.

-The AWS CDK Python modules do include type annotations\.
+The AWS CDK Python modules do include type annotations, so you can use tools that support them to help with types\.
 If you are not using an IDE that supports these, such as [PyCharm](https://www.jetbrains.com/pycharm/), you might want to call the [MyPy](http://mypy-lang.org/) type validator as a step in your build process\.
 There are also runtime type checkers that can improve error messages for type\-related errors\.

 ## Synthesizing and deploying<a name="python-running"></a>